 The original concept of remote assistance is based on a technician’s ability to use a remote connection to temporarily view or control a computer or a mobile device over a network or the Internet in order to help solve software issues.

-Augmented Reality remote assistance takes this concept further by using AR and streaming videos to link the contact center and headquarters to the customer’s home or the field where the work is being performed, enabling agents to remotely solve hardware issues – seamlessly bridging the physical and virtual worlds.
+Augmented reality remote assistance takes this concept further.
+It uses AR and streaming videos to link the contact center and headquarters to the customer’s home or the field where the work is being performed.
+This enables agents to remotely solve hardware issues – seamlessly bridging the physical and virtual worlds.

 John is having a problem with his home office modem.
 He calls technical support; the agent asks a series of questions.

 John tries his best to describe to the customer service rep which lights are flashing and how it is affecting his Internet service.

 Eventually, they identify the problem.
 The agent then verbally explains to John the series of steps he must take to resolve the issue.

 If they are lucky, the problem is resolved.
 Unfortunately, more often than not, the call ends with a failure, frustration and a truck roll.

 Augmented reality remote assistance combines live video streaming, where images and videos are broadcast in real time, with augmented reality, an interactive technology that superimposes a computer-generated image on a user’s view of the physical environment.

 The combination of these two technologies creates a powerful collaborative solution for remote guidance.
 More efficient than auditory communication, visually demonstrating the desired action enables the customer to comprehend and execute the instructions faster.

 Instead of the agent explaining the steps to John, he can show him what to do.